tareqimbasher/NetPad/docs/wiki/Util.md

 Util.Stopwatch.Elapsed.Dump();
 ```

-### Caching
+## Caching
-Store and retrieve values with Util.Cache.
+Store and retrieve values with `Util.Cache`.
 Useful for expensive computations or repeated lookups:

 ```csharp
 var albums = Util.Cache.GetOrAdd("albums", () => Albums.ToArray());
 ```

-> [!TIP]
-> Explore other `Util.Cache` methods via IntelliSense—they're well-documented and easy to use.
+> :bulb: Explore other `Util.Cache` methods via IntelliSense—they're well-documented and easy to use.

-### Open Files, Folders, and URLs
+## Open Files, Folders, and URLs

-Launch external resources from your script:
+Open files, folders and URLs using their default application handlers right from your script:

 ```csharp
 Util.OpenFile("/path/img.png");